Basic DCP Job Tutorial (Node.js)

 When executed, the job is submitted to the DCP scheduler, distributed across workers, and the final uppercase string is printed to the console.
 You can observe job events such as acceptance, results, and errors in real time.

-This complete example provides a foundation you can modify to experiment with different input sets, work functions, and compute group configurations.
+This complete example provides a foundation you can modify to experiment with different input sets, work functions, and Compute Group configurations.